See this information about recycling centres in British Sign Language (BSL) here.

 A trailer load is based on a 1.8m x 1.25m x 0.5m trailer.

 To help prevent delays and reduce contact at payment machines, we are waiving some of the usual charges for non-household waste.
-You will not be charged for up to 3 bags of rubble, soil or wood.
+You will not be charged for up to 20kg of rubble or 5kg of wood.

-Includes items such as: breeze blocks, bricks, ceramics, concrete, tiles, flagstones, gravel, slate, soil, sand, stones and tarmac.
+Includes items such as: breeze blocks, bricks, ceramics, tiles, flagstones, gravel, slate, soil, stones and tarmac.

 |Wood and timber